-An at-grade crossing, also referred to as street level crossing, is where a roadway passes across a rail line at the same elevation.
-Vehicles are required to stop and yield to the crossing train.
+An at-grade crossing, also referred to as street level crossing, is where a roadway and rail line cross each other at the same elevation.
+Vehicles are required to stop and yield to crossing trains.

 There are several at-grade crossings in Strathcona County.
-Both Canadian Pacific (CP) and Canadian National (CN) operate rail lines which run through Strathcona County.
+Both the Canadian Pacific Railway (CP) and Canadian National Railway (CN) operate rail lines through Strathcona County.

 Train whistle cessation

-Prior to Council passing a resolution to enact whistle cessation, a detailed safety assessment has been done at each crossing and safety improvements have been installed.
-Now that the resolution for these crossings has passed, rail companies have 30 days (from June 9, 2020) to notify Transport Canada about whistle cessation for implementation.
+Prior to Council passing a resolution to enact whistle cessation, a detailed safety assessment was completed at each crossing and required safety improvements were installed.

 You may still hear a train whistle from time to time.
-Train operators always have the responsibility to sound the whistle at their discretion should they feel it is needed.
+Train operators always have the responsibility to sound the whistle at their discretion should they feel it is needed to maintain safety.

 Please observe and obey all warning devices when approaching any railway crossing and look both directions before crossing.